Federation Cliff Walk Dover Heights

 Dover Heights to Diamond Bay Reserve

-We stop to take in the view at Dudley Page Reserve before heading down Lancaster Road to start our walk.
+We stop to take in the view at Dudley Page Reserve before heading down Lancaster Road and the official start of the Federation Cliff walkwalk.
 The wooden boardwalk begins here.

-A 1 bedroom apartment here will sell for more than 1.2 million dollars.
-There are currently plans in to add two more penthouse stories to this building and generally give it a spruce up.
+A 2 bedroom apartment in this block will sell for over 1.5 million dollars.
+There are currently plans to add two more penthouse stories to this building and give it a spruce up.

 Diamond Bay Reserve

-Until becoming Insta famous in recent years, Diamond Bay reserve was a hidden local gem and rarely attracted visitors.
-Even today you are lucky to find more than a dozen people walking here unless of course, you hit a tour bus, but mostly you will have space to yourself mid-week.
+Until becoming Insta famous in recent years, Diamond Bay Reserve was a hidden local favourite that rarely attracted visitors.
+Even today you are lucky to find more than a dozen people walking here unless, of course, you hit a tour bus, but mostly you will have space for yourself mid-week.

-You often see rock climbers and fishermen here on weekends, and it’s an excellent spot for whale watching in season.
+You often see rock climbers and fishers here on weekends, and it’s an excellent spot for whale watching in season.

 A little pocket of rainforest, known as Rosa Gully, appears just before you leave Diamond Bay.
 This is a favourite rock climbing spot suitable for experienced climbers only.

-This fully operational lighthouse stands 26-metre high and is the first and oldest still in use in the country.
-The original building (1818) was designed by famous convict architect Frances Greenway and earnt him his ticket of leave to begin life as a free man of NSW.
-Sadly it was built with poor quality sandstone and while Greenway had warned the materials were substandard building went ahead anyway.
+This fully operational lighthouse stands 26-metre high and is the first and oldest still in use in Australia.
+The original building (1818) was designed by famous convict architect Francis Greenway and earned him his ticket of leave to begin life as a free man of NSW.
+Sadly, it was built with poor quality sandstone and while Greenway had warned the materials were substandard building went ahead, anyway.

-As he predicted the lighthouse suffered damaged rather quickly and was completely rebuilt in 1883.
+As Greenway predicted, the lighthouse suffered damaged rather quickly and was completely rebuilt in 1883.

-Tours are offered a couple of times a year and include walking 100 stairs to the top of the lighthouse.
+Tours are offered a couple of times a year and include climbing 100 stairs to the top of the lighthouse.

 The Gap Lookout